cromarty/ttsprojects/raspberry-pi-audio/README.md

 via espeak is regularly causing a kernel oops.

 This is because the mechanism for queueing chunks of PCM audio into the rendering engine, the Video Core Hardware Interface Queue (VCHIQ), is frequently passing the kernel a null-pointer.

 This has only been the case since a modification to the snd-bcm2835 sound-driver in early 2013, to introduce DMA was made.

 Using the OpenMAX IL to render audio directly on the Broadcom GPU (Graphics Processing Unit) will completely bypass ALSA, pulseaudio, any other user-space sound library and the snd-bcm2835 driver.

+Also espeak text-to-speech stutters very badly even before it crashes the kernel.

-### The Library
+### The Library ###

-The library is called LIBILCTTS, for integration layer text-to-speech.
+The library is called

+* LIBILCTTS

+For integration layer client text-to-speech.

 ### how the library will be used